This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 2. Take a tablespoon of powder and test it in a glass of warm water.
 If the oatmeal doesn’t easily absorb the water, you’ll need to grind it finer.

-3. If the oats absorb the water and turn it into a milky colour, you can bathe your dog.
+3. If the oats absorb the water and turn it into a milky color, you can bathe your dog.

 4. Start running a bath of warm water, then tip in the oat powder.
 Stir the water, so the oat is fully dissolved.